chrisadie/node-red-contrib-flow-ais1/README.md

 .quit
 ```

-You need to install the node-red modules which this flow uses.
+You now need to install the node-red modules which this flow uses.
 They are
 `node-red-contrib-ais-decoder`, `node-red-contrib-web-worldmap` and
 `node-red-node-sqlite`.
+Then import and deploy the flow.

+To see the result, visit http://your.pis.ip.address:1880/main.
+The left side
+of the screen contains a list of recently-seen vessels -initially this will
+be empty, but as time goes on your AIS receiver will pick up more vessels and
+store them in the database.
+The list is ordered with the most recently-seen
+vessel at the top.
+The longer it is since a vessel was seen, the darker it
+will appear in the list.
+Click on a name to see the last-known location.
+Right-click on the marker to see more information about the vessel.